-Field Trips
+Educational Field Trips

-Field trips may be funded under the grant program.
+Educational field trips may be funded under the grant program.
+Specific field trip costs must have a documented programmatic purpose.
 Only the following types of field trips may be allowable:

 Field trips for educational purposes that address specific CTE Texas Essential Knowledge and Skills (TEKS), that are course and/or program related.
 Field trips must be open to all students participating in the CTE course or program.